 Types of Bitcoin

 The original Bitcoin was meant as an experiment to fix central banking.
 While most people have heard about Bitcoin, there’s still a lot of confusion around what it is and what it’s meant to do.

 What Is Bitcoin Gold?

-And in the marketplace, they tend to follow each other’s performance for the most part.
-So, if Bitcoin is trading up then Bitcoin Cash and Bitcoin Gold will usually be up as well.
+All three types of Bitcoin come from the same basic programming.
+You can own one, two, or all three types.
+In the marketplace, they tend to follow each other’s performance for the most part.
+If Bitcoin is trading up, then Bitcoin Cash and Bitcoin Gold will usually be up as well.
 However, they trade at very different prices.